blewke/Rethink_Priorities_test_task/README.md

 # Rethink_Priorities_test_task

 The analysis.R script contains the analysis I conducted for the test task.
+The data that was analysed is simulated and does not reflect the responses to a real survey.

 Run on a MacBook with R 3.6.2